advename/WordPress-security-snippets/README.md

 ```

 ## Disable directory listing
+Dont show the content (folders/files) on your server.
 ```
 #disable directory listing
 Options All -Indexes
 ```
 ## Disable the server signature
+By default almost all Apache installation shows sensitive server information with Apache version number, server operating system details, installed Apache modules, PHP-version and so on.
+Attackers can use this information when performing attacks.
 ```
 #disable the server signature
 ServerSignature Off